alcrene/sinn-full/sinnfull/models/OU/OU.md

                       dtype=shim.config.floatX, iterative=False)
     @initializer('rng')
     def rng_init(cls, rng):
-        """Note: Prefer passing as argument, so that all model components have the same RNG."""
+        """Note: Instead of relying on this method, prefer passing `rng` as an argument, so that all model components have the same RNG.""" return shim.config.RandomStream()
-        return shim.config.RandomStreams()

     def initialize(self, initializer=None):
         """Set the initial conditions."""